 Decree #216 also reduces the number of documents related to the grant that donors and grant recipients previously had to submit to the government.
-Donors and grant recipients are no longer required to submit a proof of submission of annual financial report to the MoF, although the grant registration authorities (MoJ) will check that these have indeed been submitted8; nor are they required to submit notarised copies of identifications and powers of attorney, where applicable including notarised translations9.
-The donor no longer needs to present evidence of that the donor is authorised to issue grants10 and a copy of the charter11.
-Furthermore, as a result of the "one-stop-shop" policy, the donor is no longer required to submit an opinion of the MoF on the financial-economic expediency of the grant as this will now be automatically transferred from the MoF to the grant registration unit in MoJ; and power of attorney.
+Donors and grant recipients are no longer required to submit a proof of submission of annual financial report to the MoF, although the grant registration authorities (MoJ) will check that these have indeed been submitted7; nor are they required to submit notarised copies of identifications and powers of attorney, where applicable including notarised translations8.
+The donor no longer needs to present evidence of that the donor is authorised to issue grants9 and a copy of the charter10.
+Furthermore, as a result of the "one-stop-shop" policy, the donor is no longer required to submit an opinion of the MoF to the grant registration unit in MoJ; and power of attorney.
 The amended Rules state that the grant registration timeframe will commence the day after the grant registration unit receives the opinion from the MoF (Art.
 4.1-1).
-Grant recipients are no longer required to submit a copy of the extract confirming their registration12.
+Grant recipients are no longer required to submit a copy of the extract confirming their registration11.
 MoJ has to inform the applicant the next day if the grant registration package they submitted contains any deficiencies.